-1.1 Form of Underwriting Agreement.
+Form of Underwriting Agreement.

 Exhibit Number Description 3.1 Fourteenth Amended and Restated Certificate of Incorporation of Registrant, as amended, as currently in effect.
 3.2 Form of Fifteenth Amended and Restated Certificate of Incorporation of Registrant, to be in effect on the completion of this offering.
 3.3 Amended and Restated Bylaws of Registrant, as amended, as currently in effect.
 3.4 Form of Amended and Restated Bylaws of Registrant, to be in effect on the completion of this offering.
 4.1 Form of Common Stock Certificate.
 5.1 Opinion of Cooley LLP.
 10.1+ MaxCyte, Inc. Long-Term Incentive Plan.
-10.2+ Form of Stock Option Agreements under the MaxCyte, Inc. Long-Term Incentive Plan.
-10.3+ 2021 Equity Incentive Plan.
-10.4+ Forms of Grant Notice, Stock Option Agreement and Notice of Exercise under the 2021 Equity Incentive Plan.
-10.5+ Forms of Director Grant Notice and Award Agreement under the 2021 Equity Incentive Plan.
-10.6+ 2021 Employee Stock Purchase Plan.
-10.7 Form of Indemnity Agreement by and between the Registrant and each director and executive officer.
-10.8 Eighth Amendment to Lease Agreement, dated as of September 27, 2019, between ARE-20/22/1300 Firstfield Quince Orchard, LLC and the Registrant.
-10.9 Sublease, dated as of September 9, 2019, between Novavax, Inc. and the Registrant.
-10.10 First Amendment to Sublease, dated as of September 9, 2019, between Novavax, Inc. and the Registrant.
-10.11 First Amendment to Sublease, dated as of September 9, 2019, between Novavax, Inc. and the Registrant.
-10.12+ Non-Employee Director Compensation Plan.
-21.1 List of Subsidiaries of Registrant.
+10.2+ Form of New Hire Stock Option Agreements under the MaxCyte, Inc. Long-Term Incentive Plan.
+10.3+ Form of Performance Stock Option Agreements under the MaxCyte, Inc. Long-Term Incentive Plan.
+10.4+ Form of Director Stock Option Agreements under the MaxCyte, Inc. Long-Term Incentive Plan.
+10.5+ 2021 Equity Incentive Plan.
+10.6+ Forms of Grant Notice, Stock Option Agreement and Notice of Exercise under the 2021 Equity Incentive Plan.
+10.7+ Forms of Director Grant Notice and Award Agreement under the 2021 Equity Incentive Plan.
+10.8+ 2021 Employee Stock Purchase Plan.
+10.9 Form of Indemnity Agreement by and between the Registrant and each director and executive officer.
+10.10 Eighth Amendment to Lease Agreement, dated as of September 27, 2019, between ARE-20/22/1300 Firstfield Quince Orchard, LLC and the Registrant.
+10.11 Sublease, dated as of September 9, 2019, between Novavax, Inc. and the Registrant.
+10.12 First Amendment to Sublease, dated as of September 9, 2019, between Novavax, Inc. and the Registrant.
+10.13 First Amendment to Sublease, dated as of September 9, 2019, between Novavax, Inc. and the Registrant.
+10.14+ Non-Employee Director Compensation Plan.
 23.1 Consent of CohnReznick LLP, independent registered public accounting firm.
 23.2 Consent of Cooley LLP (included in Exhibit 5.1).
 24.1 Power of Attorney (included on signature page to this registration statement).

-To be submitted by amendment.
+\ To be submitted by amendment.

-+ Indicates management contract or compensatory plan.

-(b) Financial Statement Schedules.
+- + Indicates management contract or compensatory plan. - (b) Financial Statement Schedules.